The Beginner’s Guide to Dave Ramsey Sinking Funds

 An emergency fund is for true emergencies.
 These are expenses that are unexpected and unplanned.
 Think of things like a job layoff, an accident, big health issues – basically anything that keeps you up at night.

-Sadly, it’s not funds for when you’re too tired to cook, there’s a big sale on shoes, or when you’re forgotten that you need a haircut before a wedding.
+Sadly, it’s not funds for when you’re too tired to cook and are pouring from an empty cup, there’s a big sale on shoes, or when you’re forgotten that you need a haircut before a wedding(not to mention the tip for the barber).

 For example, our roof was recently damaged during a storm.
 Since this was an unexpected expense, we took the $1,000 deductible out of our emergency fund at CIT Bank to pay it off, rather than putting it on our recently paid off credit card.
 Then we’ll use the next 2 to 3 months to build that emergency fund back up.